Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

 The absence of equilibrium and stability are central to Robertson's argument, hence these are our starting points.
 As maintained by Callender (\citeyear{Callender2001-CALTTT-3}, \citeyear{Callender2011-CALHAH}) equilibrium is generally scale relative, and perfect equilibrium is never reached even in conventional systems.
-Temporary fluctuations away from statistical equilibrium are to be expected and thus real systems are always in equilibrium relative to a certain scale.\footnote{This point aligns well with Ladyman's and Ross's thesis of the scale relativity of ontology: ``what (really, mind-independently) exists should be relativized to (real, mind-independent) scales at which nature is measurable." \citep[p.
-200]{ladyman2007every}.
-If ontology is scale relative, then what it is to be equilibrium is to be equilibrium at a certain scale.
-On scale relativity see also \cite{robertsonfranklin} and \cite{ladyman-lorenzetti}.} Drawing on this thesis, our central points are that (i) equilibrium states can be defined for SGS in the form of local equilibrium if considered in the appropriate regime and limit, as local entropy maxima instead of global maxima, and (ii) these equilibria are metastable states which are effectively stable relative to the right scale, as core collapse is triggered only in certain parameter regimes.
-While metastability refers to the stability of these states under minor perturbations, we call these entropy maxima `quasi-equilibrium states' to stress that they represent local equilibria that can nevertheless act as proper equilibria over the appropriate time scale, especially as SGS metastable states have extremely long lifetimes.\footnote{On `quasi-equilibrium states' we follow the terminology by \cite{heggie_hut_2003}.}
+Temporary fluctuations away from statistical equilibrium are to be expected and thus real systems are always in equilibrium relative to a certain scale.
+Drawing on this thesis, our central points are that (i) equilibrium states can be defined for SGS in the form of local equilibrium if considered in the appropriate regime and limit, as local entropy maxima instead of global maxima, and (ii) these equilibria are metastable states which are effectively stable relative to the right scale, as core collapse is triggered only in certain parameter regimes.
+While metastability refers to the stability of these states under minor perturbations, we call these entropy maxima `quasi-equilibrium states' to stress that they represent local equilibria that can nevertheless act as proper equilibria over the appropriate time scale, especially as SGS metastable states have extremely long lifetimes.

 Let's look at the physics details to ground these claims.
 The focus is on isothermal spheres models of SGS.\footnote{\cite{antonov1962solution} proved that only spherically symmetrical states can potentially correspond to entropy maxima for these systems, hence only spherically symmetrical solutions are considered in general.
 The isothermal sphere is the simplest model of this kind.
 Cf. \citet[Appendix II]{lynden1968gravo} for the proof.} In the isothermal model the system is described statistical-mechanically by a distribution function $f=f_{0}exp(-2j^{2}E)$, with $f_{0}$ and $j$ as constants, and thus possess a Maxwellian distribution of velocities at any point.
 As shown in the seminal works by \cite{antonov1962solution} and \cite{lynden1968gravo}, and reported in \cite{chavanis2002thermodynamics}: